ContiPaolo/academic-website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: PhD in Scientific Machine Learning (in progress)
+    - course: PhD in Scientific Machine Learning
       institution: Politecnico di Milano, University of Washington
       year:
     - course: MSc in Mathematical Engineering